 - If the same target violates another condition for the alert policy, another incident record will be created.

 - If additional targets violate the same condition after the incident opens, these violations will be added to the incident record already open for that condition.

-When you select By condition and entity as your incident preference, it will not group violations at all.
+When you select By condition and signal as your incident preference, it will not group violations at all.
 A new incident will be created for every violation that occurs in your policy.